AlexCai2019/Cartoland/README.md

 # Cartoland Bot
 #### English / [繁體中文](https://github.com/AlexCai2019/Cartoland/blob/master/README_zh-Hant.md) / [简体中文](https://github.com/AlexCai2019/Cartoland/blob/master/README_zh-Hans.md)

+##Description
 The source code of the Cartoland Bot which belongs to a discord server named Cartoland.
 Join Cartoland via this link: https://discord.gg/UMYxwHyRNE

 ## Required folders and files
 For performance reasons, this bot is lake of checking existence of required folders and files.
 Hence, you must prepare the following folders and files in order to make the bot run: